TheBeeArr/beearr-tiles-and-tools/README.md

 tsarcraft_music2x.pack
 Fire2x.pack
 ```
-The exact tilesets this edit is currently using can be found on this file:
+The exact tilesets this edit is currently using can be found on [this file](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/4b3542f52aed6af7a105e182aa42905fe1b6ca48/-dot-TileZed/Tilesets.txt)

+## Adding the improvements to your BuildEd.
+#### Backup your files before proceeding.
+Regardless of which BuildEd you are currently using (Vanilla or Alree's Fork) the files to be replaced can be found at:

+#### C:\Users\USERNAME\.TileZed
+- Copy all files within this project's /-dot-TileZed/ folder, into your /.TileZed/ folder, replacing when prompted.